SAP-samples/teched2023-AD263/exercises/ex2/README.md

 1. Review the Collection Context
 1. Review the Correlation Context
 1. Review the Process Arguments
-1. Navigate to Cloud Logging Service to see the details in local dashboard
+1. *Navigate to Cloud Logging Service to see the details in local dashboard* (**as Cloud Logging Service will be released for customers by end of November only this functionality is currently not yet available**)

 ## Review Alert for the Exception in SAP Cloud ALM